AndreasAugustin/go-gitmoji-cli/README.md

 There is already a nice [gitmoji-cli][gitmoji-cli] command line interface available.
 Because I was searching for a nice project to get more into golang this project was created.

+It is possible to use different commit message formats.
+Per default the format is [conventional-commits[conventional-commits] with emoji `<type>[optional scope]: :smile: <description>`

 ## Configuration

 It is possible to configure the cli either with a `.go-gitmoji-cli.json` file within the repo directory